dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1679: The "war on terror" has harmed civil liberties.
+### T1679: "War on terror" erodes fundamental rights and freedoms.

 |Support|
 |---|